-As with any improvement there will be an increased workload and additional spend, such as legal and administrative costs, plus any employer’s contribution.
+Despite a number of benefits offered by ESPPs, there will be an additional spend, such as legal and administrative costs, plus any employer’s contribution.

 ESPP benefits for employees

 Payments are collected directly via payroll.
-You just decide how much you wish to contribute and these deductions will be used to purchase shares on your behalf at the end of the vesting period.
+You just decide how much you wish to contribute and these deductions will be used to purchase shares on your behalf at the end of the purchase period (i.e. purchase date).

 Cons of ESPP for employees